-If any drug craving or unsafe sexual desire arises, reflect on it mindfully, and transcend it by observing it as if it were under a microscope - Stare down the craving monster.
+If any drug craving or unsafe sexual desire arises, reflect on it mindfully, and transform it by observing it as if it were under a microscope.
 Watch it arise and pass away, and in its place experience the serenity of your Spiritual nature.